MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 #### A.B.C.
 Progressive aspect

 The progressive aspect is generally used to refer to events that are incomplete, in progress, or otherwise ongoing.
-It is marked by the prefix _???_ (?).
+It is marked by the prefix (?).

-    ???????           ???  ??-  ?????       ??? ?????
+    ???    ?????      ?????         ???  ??-  ?????
-    PFV:P3SG:see:A1SG COMP PROG-P3SPL:laugh PL  child:A1PL.IN
+    LOC(?) sight:A1SG P3SG:COP.INAN COMP PROG-P3SPL:laugh
-    'I see our children laughing'
+    'I see them laughing'

     ??-  ???????       ???     ???      ???
     PROG-P3SG:don:A3SG robe(?)
 CLF.NHAN woman